 For extended idling periods, run the engine at fast idle.
 Press down the rocker switch to engage fast idle.
 This increases the engine speed to approximately 1,000 rpm.
+Return to slow idle before driving or when stopping engine.

 Note: If the parking brake is released and/or the transmission is engaged with the engine running at fast idle, the engine will return to low idle and remain there as long as the parking brake is not applied and/or transmission is not placed in neutral (N).